eliasprost/reels-maker/README.md

     - After making changes to the `.env` file, refresh the environment variables by running `source .env` in the terminal.

 ## Run
 run `make start` in your terminal and insert the reddit post link when is asked.
+The generated contet will be saved in the `assets` folder.

 ## Contributing
 Contributions are welcome!
 Please submit pull requests with your proposed changes.